eslint/eslint/docs/rules/max-len.md

 ## Rule Details

 This rule enforces a maximum line length to increase code readability and maintainability.

-**Note:** This rule calculates the length of a line via code units, not characters.
-That means if you use a double-byte character in your code, it will count as 2 code units instead of 1, and 2 will be used to calculate line length.
-This is a technical limitation of JavaScript that is made easier with ES2015, and we will look to update this when ES2015 is available in Node.js.
+The length of a line is defined as the number of Unicode characters in the line.

 ## Options